-Autocross, or Solo is by definition a non-speed automotive competition event.
+Autocross is by definition a non-speed automotive competition event.
 The terms autocross, slalom, and gymkhana are often used to describe the same activity.
-In Solo competition, one car at a time negotiates a serpentine course, hence the use of the word solo.
+In autocross competition, one car at a time negotiates a serpentine course.
 Finishing position is based upon elapsed time to complete the course, with the lowest score winning.
 Vehicle agility and handling are emphasized rather than brute power or top speed.
 The top speed encountered is normally less than legal highway speeds.

 The SCCA does require membership in order to participate in Texas Region events. but for non-members a limited weekend-membership program is provided at a slightly higher cost, which can then be applied to a regular membership.